Alexandra Lacrabère: Career

 Lacrabère started playing handball in FR Gan in her hometown.
 She then joined Bordes Sports Handball followed by CA Bèglais Handball.
 In the 2008-09 season she joined Spanish team Akaba Bera Bera, where she won the EHF Cup.

 She then returned to France and joined Toulouse Féminin Handball, and a year later she joined Arvor 29, where she won the French championship in 2012.

 Arvor 29 did however go bankrupt in the following summer, and therefore she joined Russian team Zvezda Zvenigorod for a single season, before joining Mios-Biganos-Bègles.

 In the 2013-14 season she was the top scorer in the French league with 129 goals.

 The following season she joined league rivals OGC Nice Côte d'Azur.

 Two years later she joined North Macedonian team ŽRK Vardar.
-Here she won the 2017 and 2018 North Macedonian championhip.
+Here she won the 2017 and 2018 North Macedonian championship.

 In 2018 she once again returned to France and joined Fleury Loiret HB.
 After three years she joined Chambray Touraine Handball.

 A year later she moved to Romanian side Rapid București for a single season, before she retired.

 A year later she came out of retirement to join the Danish second tier team TMS Ringsted.